 The President of the Committee is HSH Prince Albert of Monaco.

 The other members are:

 Cap Moderne enjoys the scientific support of numerous researchers, several of whom are members of the Association’s Scientific Committee.

-In scientific terms, the Le Corbusier Foundation constitutes a partner of prime importance.
-This Foundation is coordinating the application for the inscription on Unesco’s List of World Heritage Sites of Le Corbusier’s Architectural Work.
-The Cabanon at Roquebune-Cap-Martin already features on this list.
-Moreover, the Le Corbusier Foundation, with the ADAGP, has granted Cap Moderne the right to use the visuals of Le Corbusier’s work.
+The Le Corbusier Foundation constitutes a partner of prime importance.
+This Foundation coordinated the application for the inscription on Unesco’s List of World Heritage Sites of Le Corbusier’s Architectural Work.

 The Association receives major logistical support from Roquebrune-Cap-Martin town, the latter’s technical departments and from the tourist office.

 Sponsors include the following partners:

 The American Friends of E-1027